TrinkeG/ConsoleSocialNetworking/README.md

 Good game though.
 (1 minute ago)

 Damn!
 We lost!
 (2 minutes ago)
-### Following: Charlie can subscribe to A​lice’s and B​ob’s timelines, and view an aggregated list of all
+### Following: Charlie can subscribe to Alice’s and Bob’s timelines, and view an aggregated list of all
 subscriptions
 \> Charlie -> I'm in New York today!
 Anyone want to have a coffee?